torque-project/torque/README.md

 The toolchain currently works on Ubuntu and OS X. Make sure that LLVM 4.0 is installed from either the llvm debian repository or via homebrew on OS X.

-Then clone this reposity with the *--revusrive* flag.
+Then clone this reposity with the *--recursive* flag.

-    git clone --resurive -b develop git@github.com:torque-project/torque.git
+    git clone --recursive -b develop git@github.com:torque-project/torque.git

 This will clone all dependencies of this project.
 Next, we need to build the libffi version in lib/rev/lib/libffi.
 This is required since the version in